MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

 ---
 title: View and save email summary to CRM
-description: Learn how to view and save an email summary to CRM. ms.date: 10/17/2023 ms.topic: article ms.service: microsoft-sales-copilot
+description: Save the email summary to your CRM system as a note to a record with Sales Copilot's AI. ms.date: 12/18/2023 ms.topic: article ms.service: microsoft-sales-copilot
 author: sbmjais
 ms.author: shjais
+ms.custom:
+  - ai-gen-docs-bap
+  - ai-gen-desc
+  - ai-seo-date:12/18/2023
 ---

 # View and save email summary to CRM